hoc-labs/article-progression/README.md

 You task for this assignment is to use your knowledge of basic HTML elements to build a web page for an article.
 Feel free to use whatever topic you want for your article.

-In general, you want to start off with an rough design/schematic for your page before you start.
-A **wireframe** is the term used for the mockup created to visualize the initial rendering of the page.
-A wireframe is a rough visual representation of the page.
-Here is the wireframe for the page you are going to create for this assignment.
+Here is a **wireframe** for the page you are going to create for this assignment.
+A wireframe is the term used for the mockup created to visualize the initial rendering of the page.
+It is intentionally minimalist and avoids colors and styling.
+It is only meant to show the overall placement of items, rather than design.

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/article-1.png)